atolcd/alfresco-audit-share/README.md

         git clone https://github.com/atolcd/alfresco-audit-share.git

 Maven build scripts are provided to build AMP files containing the custom files.
-**Before building, ensure you have correctly configured repositories in the parent pom.xml file (alfresco-public for Community, alfresco-private-repository for Enterprise).**
+**Before building, ensure you have correctly configured repositories in the parent pom.xml and docker-compose.yml files (alfresco-public for Community, alfresco-private-repository for Enterprise).**

 To build AMP files, run the following command from the base project directory: